 Darwin’s nightlife has a raucous reputation.
 A wander along a certain couple of blocks in the famous Mitchell Street and you’ll probably agree that it is well deserved.
 But outside this lively backpacker magnet, the nightlife and entertainment options are quietly and calmly blossoming, in all directions.

-Beer lovers welcome a pit stop at the freshly corked Precinct Tavern in the waterfront complex.
+Beer lovers welcome a pit stop at the Precinct Tavern in the waterfront complex.
 Among the many fine eateries of the waterfront, the Precinct serves 44 beers (including ciders) on tap, evidenced by the maze of kegs visible through the main bar’s transparent wall.
-If you’re feeling indecisive, select the $12 tasty tray.
+If you’re feeling indecisive, select the $12 tasting tray.